ietf-rats-wg/eat/draft-ietf-rats-eat.md

 | Tag    | Data Items     | Semantics                   |
 | 602 | array          | Detached EAT Bundle {{DEB}} |
 {: #deb-tag-reg title="Detached EAT Bundle Tag Registration"}

+## Intended Use Registry {#int-use-registry}

+IANA is requested to create a new registry titled "EAT Intended Uses".
+The registry uses the "Expert Review Required" registration procedure {{RFC8126}}.

+Some guidelines for experts:

+* Each intended use should be clearly described so a user of can know what it means.

+* Each intended user should be distinct from others that are registered.

+* Point squatting id discouraged.

+The three columns for the registry are:

+Integer:
+: This is a unique integer used to identify the intended use in CBOR-encoded tokens.

+Name:
+: This is unique short descriptive string that is used to identify the use in JSON-encoded tokens.

+Description:
+: This is a text paragraph or more that sufficiently defines what the intended use means.
+It may also be a reference to another document.

+These 5 values are the initial content of the registry:

+1 -- Generic:
+: Generic attestation describes an application where the EAT consumer requires the most up-to-date security assessment of the attesting entity.
+It is expected that this is the most commonly-used application of EAT.

+2-- Registration:
+: Entities that are registering for a new service may be expected to provide an attestation as part of the registration process.
+This "intuse" setting indicates that the attestation is not intended for any use but registration.

+3 -- Provisioning:
+: Entities may be provisioned with different values or settings by an EAT consumer.
+Examples include key material or device management trees.
+The consumer may require an EAT to assess entity security state of the entity prior to provisioning.

+4 -- Certificate Issuance:
+: Certification Authorities (CAs) may require attestation results (which in a background check model might require receiving evidence to be passed to a verifier) to make decisions about the issuance of certificates.
+An EAT may be used as part of the certificate signing request (CSR).

+5 -- Proof-of-Possession:
+: An EAT consumer may require an attestation as part of an accompanying proof-of-possession (PoP) application.
+More precisely, a PoP transaction is intended to provide to the recipient cryptographically-verifiable proof that the sender has possession of a key.
+This kind of attestation may be necessary to verify the security state of the entity storing the private key used in a PoP application.

 --- back